norulshahlam/spring-boot-microservices3/README.md

 # [Version 4 - Spring Cloud Bus ](https://spring.io/projects/spring-cloud-bus)

 Spring Cloud Bus links nodes of a distributed system with a lightweight message broker.
 This can then be used to broadcast state changes (e.g. configuration changes) or other management instructions.
-AMQP and Kafka broker implementations are included with the project.
+AMQP broker implementations are included with the project.
 Alternatively, any Spring Cloud Stream binder found on the classpath will work out of the box as a transport.

 [![Image](./resources/spring-cloud-bus.JPG "Deploying Spring Boot Apps to AWS using Elastic Beanstalk")](https://spring.io/projects/spring-cloud-bus)